Why would I choose to go to college this way?

 Where do classes take place?

-You can choose to work with your instructors in-person at our centers in Wellington, Boca Raton or West Palm Beach, or via Skype from anywhere in the world you happen to be.
+You may choose to work with your instructors in-person at our centers in Wellington or Boca Raton as well as online from anywhere in the world you happen to be.

 Who are my classmates?
 How do I connect with them?